Chainchigit/Image-Processing/README.md

 Ensure input/output paths inside the script are correct.

-3️⃣ Pipeline Testing
+6.3 Pipeline Testing
-bash
-Copy code
 python refer_and_pipeline_testing_vscode.py

 Used for:

 Rapid experimentation

-Debugging processing chains
+Debugging transformation chains

-Trying new algorithms
+Trying new computer-vision algorithms

-Update image paths if needed.
+Update image paths if required.

-Example Workflow
+7. Example Workflow

 Connect two USB cameras

 Run capture script

-Press c to collect paired images
+Press c to collect synchronized images

 Images saved with timestamps

-Run processing script to clean/prepare data
+Run preprocessing script to clean/prepare data

 Use pipeline script to test new ideas

-Troubleshooting
+8. Troubleshooting
 Camera not opening

-Another app is using the camera (Zoom, Teams, etc.)
+Another application is using the camera (Zoom, Teams, etc.)

 Replug USB cable or change port

 Camera IDs may be swapped (0 ↔ 1)

 Both windows show the same camera

 Swap camera IDs in the script

 Slow or laggy preview

 Reduce camera resolution

-Close heavy programs
+Close heavy applications

 Google Drive not syncing

 Ensure Google Drive for Desktop is running

-Confirm save folder is inside the synced Drive path
+Confirm the save folder is inside the synced Drive path

-Future Improvements
+9. Future Improvements

 🎥 Video recording support

-🤖 Integration with AI segmentation / ML models
+🤖 Integration with AI segmentation / ML inference

 🖥 GUI interface for non-technical users